Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Existing methods

 This may be decomposed recursively as

-This recursion was first noted by \cite{WaldWolfowitz1939} who demonstrated the symbolic computation of this integral with $n=6$ samples.
+This recursion was first noted by \cite{WaldWolfowitz1939} who demonstrated the symbolic computation of the integral with $n=6$ samples.
 The integral \eqref{eq:repeated_integral} was analyzed by \cite{Durbin1973} for the case where the bounds $B_i$ increase linearly, leading to a closed-form expression for the distribution of the one-sided Kolmogorov-Smirnov statistics.
+More recently, \cite{MoscovichNadlerSpiegelman2016} developed a method for the numerical integration of \eqref{eq:repeated_integral} with computational cost $O(n^2)$.
+That method was shown to be stable up to $n \approx 30,000$ using standard double-precision floating-point numbers.

-For more general boundaries, many authors have proposed recursive formulas.
+Many other recursive formulas have been proposed for the calculation of one-sided non-crossing probabilities.
 Of particular note is the formula in Proposition 3.2 of \cite{DenuitLefevrePicard2003}.
 This $O(n^2)$ recursive formula was first derived by \cite{NoeVandewiele1968} and used to tabulate percentage points of standardized one-sided Kolmogorov-Smirnov statistics for sample sizes up to $n=100$.
-Their formula contains sums of large binomial coefficients multiplied by very small numbers, leading to numerical instabilities for $n > 120$ (See Section 1 of \cite{KhmaladzeShinjikashvili2001}).
-A different approach with a computational cost of $O(n^2)$ is based on the numerical integration of Eq. \eqref{eq:repeated_integral} and was shown to be stable up to $n \approx 30,000$ using standard double-precision floating-point numbers \citep{MoscovichNadlerSpiegelman2016}.
-While it is possible to use variable precision floating-point numbers or rational arithmetic to alleviate the loss of numerical accuracy (see for example \citep{BrownHarvey2008a,BrownHarvey2008b,SchroederDickhaus2020}), this approach incurs heavy runtime penalties compared to the use of numerically stable methods that can run using standard floating-point numbers.
+Another $O(n^2)$ recursive procedure was proposed by \cite{KotelnikovaKhmaladze1983}.
+A major limitation of these methods is that they contain sums of large binomial coefficients multiplied by very small numbers, leading to numerical instabilities.
+Thus, using standard floating-point numbers, the methods become unstable for sample sizes beyond a few hundred (see Section 1 of \cite{KhmaladzeShinjikashvili2001}).
+While it is possible to use variable precision floating-point numbers or rational arithmetic to alleviate the loss of numerical accuracy \citep{BrownHarvey2008a,BrownHarvey2008b,SchroederDickhaus2020}, this approach incurs heavy runtime penalties compared to the use of numerically stable methods that can use standard floating-point numbers.